Chart Color Schemes

 Mittagong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mittagong's dwelling structure, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings.
-In comparison, Non-Metro NSW had 90.6% houses and 9.4% other dwellings.
-Home ownership in Mittagong was 43.9%, with mortgaged dwellings at 27.0% and rented ones at 29.1%.
-The median monthly mortgage repayment was $2,037, below Non-Metro NSW's average of $2,167.
-The median weekly rent in Mittagong was $400, compared to Non-Metro NSW's $430.
-Nationally, Mittagong's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+In Mittagong, as per the latest Census, 84.0% of dwellings were houses, with the remaining 16.0% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
+Home ownership in Mittagong stood at 43.9%, with mortgaged dwellings at 27.0% and rented ones at 29.1%.
+The median monthly mortgage repayment was $2,037, lower than Non-Metro NSW's average of $2,167.
+Median weekly rent in Mittagong was $400, compared to Non-Metro NSW's $430.
+Nationally, Mittagong's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing